-General Learning Goal: The student will have basic knowledge of the Colorado Criminal Code.
+General Learning Goal: The student will demonstrate basic knowledge of the Colorado Criminal Code.

-- 1. The student will be able to identify criminal violations within the C.R.S. - 2.
-The student will recognize appropriate questions regarding inquiries into incidents, to determine if they are criminal or civil in nature. - 3.
-The student will be able to identify elements of crimes, and distinguish between crime classifications in the C.R.S., Title 18, except Articles 14 and 15.
+- 1. The student will demonstrate an understanding of criminal violations within the C.R.S. - 2.
+The student will demonstrate an understanding of appropriate questions regarding inquiries into incidents, to determine if they are criminal or civil in nature. - 3.
+The student will demonstrate an understanding of elements of crimes, and distinguish between crime classifications in the C.R.S., Title 18, except Articles 14 and 15.